-As of January 31, 2022, the Company had federal net operating loss carryforwards of approximately \$3.0 million, state net operating loss carryforwards of approximately \$63.0 million and foreign net operating loss carryforwards of approximately \$364.5 million.
-All of the federal net operating loss carryforwards are carried over from an entity acquired in the current fiscal year.
+As of January 31, 2023, the Company had federal net operating loss carryforwards of approximately \$2.3 million, state net operating loss carryforwards of approximately \$87.7 million and foreign net operating loss carryforwards of approximately \$539.9 million.
+All of the federal net operating loss carryforwards are carried over from an entity acquired in the previous fiscal year.
 The federal net operating loss carryforwards do not expire as they were generated post Tax Cuts and Jobs Act, where net operating losses generated after December 31, 2017 do not expire.
-The U.S. state net operating loss carryforwards, if not utilized, will begin to expire on various dates beginning in 2035, and will continue to expire through 2041.
-The foreign net operating loss carryforwards can be carried forward indefinitely.
-In addition, the Company has research tax credit carryforwards of approximately \$1.2 million for federal purposes.
-The U.S. Federal Research & Experimentation (R&E) credit, if not utilized, will expire in 2042.
-The Company also has research tax credit carryforwards of approximately \$0.6 million for U.S. state purposes, which do not expire.
-Pursuant to the U.S. Internal Revenue Code, the net operating loss and R&E credit could be subject to limitation should the Company experience an owner shift of greater than 50 percent over a three-year period; however this limitation is immaterial.
+The U.S. state net operating loss carryforwards, if not utilized, will begin to expire on various dates beginning in 2032.
+The foreign net operating loss carryforwards, if not utilized, will begin to expire on various dates beginning in 2027.
+In addition, the Company has research tax credit carryforwards of approximately \$4.2 million for federal purposes.
+The U.S. Federal Research & Experimentation (R&E) credit, if not utilized, will begin to expire in 2042.
+The Company also has research tax credit carryforwards of approximately \$1.4 million for U.S. state purposes, which if not utilized, will begin to expire in 2030.
+Pursuant to the U.S. Internal Revenue Code, the Net Operating Loss and R&E credit could be subject to limitation should the Company experience an owner shift of greater than 50 percent over a 3 year period; however at this time, the effect of this limitation is immaterial.